marvinweber/vue-stopwatch/README.md

 https://stopwatch.weberone.de

 ### About
-Beautiful stopwatch built with Vue.js.
+Material Design stopwatch built with Vue.js and Vuetify.

 **Features**:
 *  Start / Stop / Resume the stopwatch ;)